KodyKantor/chum/README.md

 -w w,d
 ```

-The ID of objects uploaded are added to a queue.
+The ID of objects written are added to a queue.
 IDs are taken from the queue
 whenever a read request is started.
 The behavior of the queue can be changed to
 simulate a specific workload: LRU, MRU, and random addressing.
 See the `q`
 argument and queue.rs for more details.

 ## Running

+### WebDAV

 First, make sure that the 'chum' directory is created in the file server root.
 This is where `chum` writes files.
 For nginx the directory must be owned by